 There are many reasons to visit Grouse Mountain in the evening in winter.
 Night ski passes are slightly cheaper than full-day ski passes and there are hardly ever any lineups at night.
 The evening views of Vancouver are also spectacular and the whole mountain becomes magical with the snow, dark sky and the lights.

-Despite the fact that night skiing is so beautiful, very few Vancouver folks go night skiing, which makes the experience for those who do that much better.
-No crowds and no lineups – or only very rarely – just lots of great skiing!
+Despite the fact that night skiing is so beautiful, not a ton of Vancouver folks go night skiing, which makes the experience for those who do that much better.
+No crowds and no lineups – or at least very rarely – just lots of great skiing!

 In addition to the fine dining, skiing and snowboarding opportunities at night, in winter there are also movies in the Theatre in the Sky, crazy carpet fun in the Sliding Zone and skating on the outdoor ice rink.